johneriot/javaWebCrawler/README.md

 This web crawler is still somewhat of a work in progress, this was as far as I had gotten on it while I was still in the program for my degree but I will be returning to fine tune it a bit.
+The last parts will be to add a GUI and add/update ability to write to file.